-This report has been prepared on behalf of Ross & Karyn Almond in support of a Development Application to Douglas Shire Council for a Development Permit for the Material Change of Use or premises from Multiple Dwelling (tourist) to Multiple Dwelling capable of both tourist and permanent accommodation.
+This report has been prepared on behalf of Andreas and Line Loefsgaard in support of a Development Application to Douglas Shire Council for a Development Permit for Material Change of Use of premises from Multiple Dwelling (Tourist) to a Multiple Dwelling unit capable of both tourist and permanent accommodation.

-The application relates to two self-contained apartments that form part of the Coconut Grove complex located at 56-64 Macrossan Street, Port Douglas.
-The specific apartments are lot 102 and lot 309, which contain total floor areas of 459m2 and 287m2, respectively.
-The apartments have exclusive use rights to designated car parking spaces with lot 102 having 3 spaces and lot 309 a single space.
+The application relates one self-contained apartment that forms part of the Coconut Grove complex located at 56-64 Macrossan Street, Port Douglas.
+The specific apartment is Lot 401, which contains a total floor area of 296m2.
+In accordance with the Community Management Statement, the apartment has exclusive right to one on-site designated car parking space.

-The overall site comprises 33 apartments, which were approved under the 1996 Douglas Shire Planning Scheme for Multiple Dwelling (tourist) units.
+The overall site comprises 33 apartments, which were approved under the 1996 Douglas Shire Planning Scheme for Multiple Dwelling (Tourist) units.
 This means that the units cannot lawfully be used for permanent accommodation without an approval for multiple dwellings, which would exclude the tourist only constraint and allow for the units to be used for permanent and tourist accommodation.

-It is proposed to undertake a Material Change of Use of premises from self-contained Multiple Dwelling (Tourist) Unit to Multiple Dwelling Unit to provide for permanent and or tourist occupation.
+It is proposed to undertake a Material Change of Use of premises from self-contained Multiple Dwelling (Tourist) Unit to Multiple Dwelling Unit to provide for permanent and/or tourist occupation.

-The application is identified as being Code Assessable and consideration can only be given to the assessment benchmarks contained within the Planning Scheme.
+The application is identified as being Code Assessable and consideration is required to be given to the Assessment Benchmarks contained within the Planning Scheme.
 The proposed development is considered to be consistent with the Assessment Benchmarks and is considered to be a suitable use of the premises.